gYunTian/Benchmarking-UDP-protocol-and-its-inner-workings-ARQ-UDP-/README.md

 <b> Go Back N: Experiments found that this is the slowest of all Algorithms </b> that I Implemented.
 This is to be expected.
-Plot below shows the send vs receive time for each packet.</br></br>
+Plot below shows the send vs receive time for each packet with 10% packet loss.</br></br>

 ![image](https://user-images.githubusercontent.com/54625060/182522180-c3f13a4e-3340-44fa-8c2d-d58737309fef.png)
 </br>